espressomd/espresso/doc/sphinx/analysis.rst

     (or the ones you are interested in) particle types in your system and a fictitious particle type.
-Practically one uses the van der Waals radius of the particles plus the size of the probe you want to use as the Lennard Jones cutoff.
+Practically one uses the van der Waals radius of the particles plus the size of the probe you want to use as the Lennard-Jones cutoff.
 The mesh spacing is the box length divided by the .

     { { } { } { } }